01 of 17

 Blazing Star (Liatris spicata)Continue to 5 of 17 below.

 Bold and beautiful, Butterfly Weed lights up the garden from mid-summer through fall.
 The fat, orange, clusters of flowers are truly butterfly magnets.
 Monarchs are particularly fond of them.
 These perennials can thrive in even the poorest of soils.
 Although late to emerge in the spring, they will fill your garden with brilliant color for months.Continue to 6 of 17 below.

 06 of 17

 Carolina Rose (Rosa carolina)

 The Carolina Rose is a low growing, fast spreading plant.
-While it's not suitable for a small flower boarder, it makes a wonderful low hedge, reaching about 3 ft. high.
+While it's not suitable for a small flower border, it makes a wonderful low hedge, reaching about 3 ft. high.
 The single rose flowers are highly fragrant and form very ornamental red hips, in the fall.
-This is a truly hardy rose, growing in USDA Zones 3 - 9.Continue to 7 of 17 below.
+This is a truly hardy rose, growing in USDA Zones 3 to 9.Continue to 7 of 17 below.

 07 of 17